-The Koala Conservation Centre is an environmentally sustainable centre dedicated towards the protection and conservation of koalas.
+The Koala Conservation Centre is an environmentally sustainable centre dedicated to the protection and conservation of koalas.

 The Koala Conservation Centre is conveniently located within Phillip Island and is about 145km from south-eastern Melbourne and on the main road as you enter Phillip island.